lisawilliams/lisa/work.md

 **Winner, Curious Codefest Education Hackathon**
 *June 2015*

 I pitched a project and organized a team to create CanRead, an app that makes ebooks more accessible to students with language-based learning difficulties such as dyslexia.
-See canread.github.io for more information.
 This project won the hackathon, which was hosted by educational publishing company Houghton Mifflin Harcourt.

 **50 Female Innovators In Digital Journalism & Tech** *Journalism.co.uk, 2013*